danieltoth-sys/Imagine-Network/README.md

-# Imagine-Network
-Imagine Network Official Website
+# Imagine-Network Official Website

-This website is hungarian, not english, but the code itself is in pretty understandable english.
+This website is hungarian, but the code itself is in pretty understandable english.
 This project is under an MIT License!